pattonsgirl/CEG2350/Labs/Lab05/README.md

 3. How many logs have a client IP that contains `1` in the third octet?
    - `10.12.1.40` - `10` is in the first octet, `12` is in the second, `1` **is in the third** and `40` is in the fourth
 4. How many logs contain `GET` requests to look for a page that begins with `c`?
-5. How many logs contains request between 1:20 PM and 1:30 PM?
+5. How many logs contains request between 1:20 PM (inclusive) and 1:30 PM (exclusive)?

 **Resources**
 - [linuxize - use grep to search patterns](https://linuxize.com/post/how-to-use-grep-command-to-search-files-in-linux/)